-Gene Casey and the Lone Sharks are coming back to the Westhampton Beach Performing Arts Center on March 24 for another night of stomping, rockabilly-tinged rock, tender ballads and expert showmanship.
+Gene Casey and the Lone Sharks are coming back to the Westhampton Beach Performing Arts Center (WHBPAC) on March 24 for another night of stomping, rockabilly-tinged rock, tender ballads and expert showmanship.
 In what we hope will become an annual tradition, the band is bringing its barroom spirit to the more formal, 425-seat WHBPAC, and bringing a few special guests to help.

 “Jeff Allegue, guitarist from New Life Crisis will join us,” says Gene Casey.
 “He’s incredible.
 And Andy Burton will be with us.”
 Keyboardist Burton—who was a regular with the Lone Sharks in their earlier years—will be fresh off of Cyndi Lauper’s tour.
 Altogether, Casey says there will be eight musicians in on the act on March 24.

 Casey’s known and loved on the East End for his ability to channel the sound and feel of rock’s early heroes.
 It’s a sound, called rockabilly, that Casey’s been enthralled by since he first became aware of it.